pythonianfr/tshistory_refinery/docs/formula.rst

 -------

-This `tshistory <https://hg.sr.ht/~pythonian/tshistory>`__ component provides a formula language to build computed series.
+This `tshistory <https://hg.sr.ht/~pythonian/tshistory>`__ component provides a formula (time series domain specific) language to build computed time series.

-Formulas are read-only series (you can’t ``update`` or ``replace`` values).
+Formulas are read-only series (you can’t ``update`` or ``replace`` them).

-They also have an history, which is built, time stamps wise, using the union of all constituent time stamps, and value wise, by applying the formula.
+They also have versions and an history, which is built, time stamps wise, using the union of all constituent time stamps, and value wise, by applying the formula.

 Because of this the ``staircase`` operator is available on formulae.
-Some ``staircase`` operations can have a very fast implementation if the formula obeys commutativity rules.
+Some ``staircase`` operations can have a fast implementation if the formula obeys commutativity rules.